dbochicchio/vera-Telegram/README.md

   }, 515)
 ```

-Or a silent text notification (no audio, but the notification will always appear in your list):
+Or a silent text notification (no audio, but the notification will always appear in your notifications):

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraTelegram1",
   "Send",
   {
-     Text = "Hello from Vera (Silent)",
-     Format = "HTML",
+     Text = "Hello from my home automation system (Silent)", Format = "HTML",
      DisableNotification = true
   }, 515)
 ```

-Where *515* is your device ID, *ChatID* is the chat id (if omitted *DefaultChatID* variable will be use).
+Where *515* is your device ID, *ChatID* is the chat id (if omitted *DefaultChatID* variable will be used).

 Groups are supported as well.
 Get your group ID and just use it instead of *ChatID*.

 ## Protected video/image endpoints and custom CURL parameters (0.22+)